 A. Only if you don't like horses!
 Even for people who have been in a lesson program for years, there are many things that can't be covered in lessons such as braiding, breaking and training, judging and more.
 If you've been to our camp for several years and have completed the camp curriculum, come back for the veteran camp and just work with the horses and take a jumping lesson every day!

 A. This web site is frequently updated and all the available dates listed above are current.

 Q. What if there's not a show the week I do camp? or What if I can't make it that weekend or want to come to a different show?

 A. You can come back for any of the remaining shows that season (fun show or MIHJA show) and participate in your free classes.

-2018 Summer Camp Applications are not yet available.
+2018 Summer Camp Applications are now available.
+Click here!

 You will also need to read and sign a release form.
 Click here for a release form

 If you have any specific questions about Summer Camp at Huntermark Farm, or if you would like to enroll, please e-mail: firstname.lastname@example.org or call (309) 738-7767